 Password Depot – System Requirements

-Mandatory minimum values and recommended sizing for operating Password Depot Enterprise Server and Windows clients in production environments.
+Binding minimum values and recommended sizes for operating Password Depot Enterprise Server and Windows clients in production environments.

 Server Hardware